dvbern/kibon-exchange-service/README.md

 mode".

 The Port can be changed by adding the debug property, e.g.:
-`./mvnw compile quarkus:dev -Ddebug=5006 -Dquarkus.profile=dev-with-data -Dhibernate.types.print.banner=false`
+`./mvnw compile quarkus:dev -Ddebug=5006 -Dquarkus.profile=dev-with-data`

 The debug with IntelliJ simply add a new `Remote` configuration an attach to the JVM with the debug port.